Research and development of carbonization processes and biochar application

 © Waste Biomass as Alternative Bio-Fuel – Co-Fireing versus Direct Combustion, 2007

-Fraunhofer UMSICHT in Sulzbach-Rosenberg has many years of experience in the production and analysis of carbonisates (especially vegetable carbons) from a wide variety of biogenic and non-biogenic feedstocks.
+Fraunhofer UMSICHT in Sulzbach-Rosenberg has many years of experience in the production and analysis of carbonisates (especially biochar) from a wide variety of biogenic and non-biogenic feedstocks.

 The institute section has various pyrolysis plants for the carbonization of biomasses from laboratory to industrial scale with throughputs of 2, 10, 30 and 500 kg.
 In test campaigns, large quantities of feedstock can thus also be put through and corresponding product quantities can be generated.

 The thermo-catalytic reforming process developed at the institute deserves special mention.
-This pyrolysis-based technology achieves an upgrading of the carbonisates produced in the pyrolysis process through a downstream reforming step.
-The high product quality allows high-value applications of the carbonisates that are not possible, for example, by conventional (flash) pyrolysis processes or hydrothermal processes such as hydro- and vapothermal carbonization.
+This pyrolysis-based technology achieves an upgrading of the biochar produced in the pyrolysis process through a downstream reforming step.
+The high product quality allows high-value applications of the biochar that are not possible by conventional (flash) pyrolysis processes or hydrothermal processes such as hydro- and vapothermal carbonization.
 Carbonisates produced by TCR processes have low acid and hydrogen contents and high stability in soil applications.

-In addition to carbonization technologies, various gasifier test beds are available that are optimized for biochar.
+In addition to pyrolysis technologies, various gasifier test beds are available that are optimized for biochar.

 © Fraunhofer UMSICHT

-Research reactor for carbonisate production with 2 kg throughput / h
+Research reactor for biochar production with 2 kg throughput / h

 © Fraunhofer UMSICHT

-Large-scale demonstration plant for the production of carbonates up to 250 kg / h
+Large-scale demonstration plant for the production of biochar up to 250 kg / h

 © Fraunhofer UMSICHT